 A settlement was reached with class counsel at a mediation concluded in August 2016, and approved at a settlement hearing before the Ontario Superior Court on November 15, 2016.
-The settlement provides for a voluntary settlement payment by 407 ETR of \$8.0 on an all-inclusive basis.
-Subject to the opt-out process, which will conclude in March 2017, the settlement amounts will be distributed to eligible class members, net of proposed class counsel fees of \$2.9 (inclusive of disbursements and taxes) and class administration fees of \$0.6.
-The settlement also includes refinements to 407 ETR's business practices for bankruptcies and consumer proposals.
-The amount available per eligible class member will be determined by eligibility and compensation criteria to be applied by class counsel, with accountability to the Court.
-Distribution of settlement funds will be undertaken by class counsel and is expected to conclude by July 2017.
+The settlement provided for a voluntary settlement payment by 407 ETR of \$8.0 on an all-inclusive basis and was subject to an opt-out process which concluded in March 2017.
+The settlement amounts were distributed to eligible class members, net of proposed class counsel fees of \$2.9 (inclusive of disbursements and taxes) and class administration fees of \$0.6.

+The settlement also included refinements to 407 ETR's business practices for bankruptcies and consumer proposals.
+The amount available per eligible class member has been determined by eligibility and compensation criteria applied by class counsel, with accountability to the Court.
+The distribution of settlement funds has been undertaken by class counsel.
+A final report is expected to be filed by the class counsel with the Court in 2018.